Rick-Sanchez-C/CustomItemLibrary/Readme.md

 # CustomItemLibrary

 CustomItemLibrary is a Minecraft Forge library mod that provides an easy way to define and register custom items with specific properties, such as custom model data.
-This library allows modders to create and manage custom items through a user-friendly YAML configuration file, without having to manually modify their code.
+This library allows server owners to manage custom items through a unique user-friendly YAML configuration file for all the plugins.
 ## Features

 - Define custom items with item ID, amount, and custom model data through a YAML configuration file